-5.5 Roles and responsibilities of local authorities

-Institutions at this level are the frontline of disaster risk reduction and response.
+5.5 Roles and responsibilities of local authorities Institutions at this level are the frontline of disaster risk reduction and response.
 For many departments, this is the lowest level of administration where they interface directly with communities for all civic and municipality services.
 MC is responsible for water and sanitation as well as sewerage services.
 MC also issues NOC to the community for construction of houses and other structures in its jurisdiction.
-It is the responsibility of MC to carry out hazard and vulnerability assessment in collaboration with scientific institutions and the community to develop land utilisation plan, design and develop building code, land zoning, construction code and standards, town planning, building regulation and safety standards, implementation and monitoring of safety standards and regulation.
-MC is the focal institution at the core of community interaction and no action will be sustainable and workable without the community centered.
+It is the responsibility assessment in collaboration with scientific institutions and the community to develop land utilisation plan, design and develop building code, land zoning, construction code and standards, town planning, building regulation and safety standards, implementation and monitoring of safety standards and regulation.
+MC is the focal institution at the core of community interaction and no action will be sustainable and workable without this community centred institution.

-In case of emergencies, the essential services and critical infrastructure highly affected.
-Restoration of civic services, provision of safe location, water and sanitation services, relief camp management, safety of the properties and lives of the people lie with MC's administration.
-If the MC has all the information and profile of the community available with it, it will be easier to plan emergency services.
+Restoration of civic services, provision of safe location, water and sanitation services, relief camp management, safety of the properties and lives of the people lie with MCs administration.
+In case of emergencies, the essential services and critical infrastructure are adversely affected.
+If the MC has the essential information and profile of the community, it will be easier to plan and deliver emergency services.

 Similarly, MCs have an important role in organising emergency response, relief, damage and loss assessment, recovery and needs assessment.
 These Local Authorities can lead the risk reduction and response operations under the command of Chief Municipal Officers in consultation with the DDMUs.
 Appropriate local structures need to be established for risk reduction and preparedness.
 The prime responsibility for handling disasters vests with the local government.
-Immediate response, normally activated by the emergency services providers according to its contingency plan.
+Immediate response, normally activated by the emergency service providers according to its contingency plan.
 If the local government cannot cope with the situation through its own resources, it must call upon the province for assistance.
 At the local level, municipalities should be responsible for the implementation and maintenance of an allhazard and full-spectrum comprehensive disaster management programme, ensuring:

 - Prevention

 - Mitigation

 - Preparedness

 - Response

-- Rehabilitation and reconstruction
+- · Rehabilitation and reconstruction

 - Development